kamranahmedse/design-patterns-for-humans/README.md

 They are not classes, packages or libraries that you can plug into your application and wait for the magic to happen.
 These are, rather, guidelines on how to tackle certain problems in certain situations.

 > - They are not a silver bullet to all your problems.
 You should not try to force them.
-> - Keep in mind that design patterns are solutions **to** problems, not solution **finding** problem.
-So do not try to pick a design pattern and try to force it.
+> - Keep in mind that design patterns are solutions **to** problems, not solutions **finding** problems.
+So do not pick a design pattern and try to force it.
 > - If used in a correct place in a correct manner, they can prove to be a savior; or else they can result in a horrible mess of a code.

 Creational Design Patterns